 There’s commentary to take you all the way through, with a few witty jokes, and enough information to keep you informed.

 So what do you think of this little piece of history?
-It’s been exactly 70 years since this footage was shot.
+It’s been over 70 years since this footage was shot.
 It’s amazing to think how far Cleveland’s come, from manufacturing parts for early planes to an up-and-comer in the modern tech industry; from showing up in by the tens of thousands to marvel at the feats of flight to hopping in a plane ourselves to see Mom for Christmas.
-How do these shots of Cleveland and Clevelanders compare to 2016?
+How do these shots of Cleveland and Clevelanders compare to today?